 • Protect motorists from rip-offs, including unfair insurance

-🏁 Second Place: Green Party
+🏁 Green Party

 The manifesto does include several key proposals for electric vehicles, including more schemes to help people buy electric cars and moving the ZEV mandate deadline to 2027, an ambitious yet potentially controversial change given the important effects on the sector such a move would incur.